-Food - Currently I am using Costco Lamb and for Mom's a bit of the Turkey.
-Don't buy grain-free foods, they need that fiber.
-On your vets recommendation or at least for the first 8 months, stick with the puppy food.
+Good Food - Throughout their life is important.
+Although I'd used Solid Gold for many years, there are even better ones on the market now...Blue Buffalo or Nutri Source large breed puppy.
+Saying this, recently I became disappointed in Solid Gold changing from brown rice to white rice without notification so I've started to buy Costco's Kirkland brand (with grain).
+They sell, Chick, Beef, Salmon or Turkey.
+Its \$25.00 less and about 8 pounds more than Solid Gold.
+I compared the ingredients to Solid Gold and they were about 90% identical - the rest of the items on both products, who could figure out what they were?
+For the first 8 months, stick with the puppy food.
 It will have calcium for good bone growth.
 Whatever you go to in the future, just like people food, pay close attention to the first few ingredients and decide if that is what you want to put in your dog.
-Preferably around 23% if you are giving them treats or other forms of protein.
 When you change foods, do it gradually.
-But watch the protein level that the dog is given daily otherwise diarrhea or loose stools will result.
+Always watch the protein level that the dog is given daily (regular dog food and treats) otherwise diarrhea or loose stools will result.
+A normal protein level should be 28% or less for an adult food.
+Preferably around 23% because you will probably give them treats or other forms of protein.
 As puppies with me they are being fed 3 to 4 times a day.
 Serving portions are on the back of the bag and keep increasing their food intake slightly leveling off at about 3/4 cups twice a day as a mature dog.
 A healthy weight would have you seeing a slight inward sway on their waist in front of their back legs.
 As puppies, if hungry they will usually let you know.

-Easy supplements to their meals are - broccoli, apples without the seeds, peas, bananas, shredded carrots and a probiotic ("Doggie Dailes" when they are a puppy).
-Other supplements for a strong healthy coat and good overall glandular heath are Fish Oil (at 6 months 1 pill and at 1 year 1- 2 pills daily thereafter - I give at night).
-One I use in the morning is Solid Gold Seameal which is a dry supplement sprinkled on the food.

-Diarrhea Bland Diet - Sometimes you may need to switch to a bland or soft diet for diarrhea.
-For me, it consists of foods that are easy to digest, are soothing to the digestive system and contain ingredients that help them restore a solid stool.
+Easy supplements to their meals are - broccoli, apples without the seeds, peas, bananas, carrots (finely shredded are the best).
+Other supplements for a strong healthy coat and good overall glandular heath are Fish Oil (at 6 months 1 pill and 1 year 2 pills daily thereafter) and Solid Gold Seameal which is a dry supplement.
+These 2 are my favorite supplements and not too expensive.
+Bland diet - Sometimes you may need to switch to a bland diet (diarrhea).
+It consists of foods that are easy to digest, are soothing to the digestive system and contain ingredients that help restore a solid stool.
 It is a boiled lean meat such as chicken, hamburger or turkey; a starch such as cooked white rice or sweet potato and maybe a teaspoon of cottage cheese.
-Also, a tablespoon of pumpkin is really good and get the type that is 100% pumpkin without sugar.
+Also, a tablespoon of pumpkin is good and get the can that is 100% pumpkin without sugar.
 I'll send you home with a month of probiotics but they are also good to have on hand.

 Eating Poop - As a puppy not so unusual but gross.
 If they continue to do it they say they are missing something in their diet.
 There is a product called SEP (Stop Eating Poop) from Mud Bay but it didn't work for me.
 If they do eat theirs or someone else's I would suggest consulting a reputable supply store (not a big fan of PetCo or PetSmart) before switching foods.
-If they do eat poop, watch them when they go out and pick it up immediately.
-If you can't watch them trying using the command "ICKY or YUCK" right after they are finished.
+If they do eat poop, watch them poop and pick it up immediately.
+Most of the time it doesn't go down well and they will end up throwing it up.